 Factors to Consider

-Best for: Virtually any room, though not ideal in spaces prone to standing water, like a kids' bathroom.
+- Best for: Virtually any room, though not ideal in spaces prone to standing water, like bathrooms or basements.

 Sustainable Flooring: Bamboo 04:00

 How Eco-Friendly Is It?

 When it comes to the eco-friendliness of bamboo flooring, there’s some controversy about whether or not it’s a sustainable material.
 On one hand, it’s a fast-growing plant that’s available in vast quantities, so it’s a rapidly renewable resource.
 Also, using bamboo takes the pressure off other wood species, especially exotics.

 On the downside, most bamboo flooring is made overseas where oversight of the manufacturing process is sketchy.
 That means some brands may contain adhesives and formaldehyde that emit toxic VOCs.
 Also, because most bamboo flooring comes from overseas, the cost of shipping contributes to the material’s carbon footprint (and its price).